-Incidents since the material change have occurred in the warm-end components such as motors or speed increasers of horizontal pumps.
+Since the change to acceptable cold-end materials, incidents have occurred in the warm-end components such as motors or speed increasers (gearboxes, beltboxes) of horizontal pumps.
 These incidents resulted in potential danger to equipment or personnel in an area behind or to the side of the motor or speed increaser (see Figure 2).
-Historically, warm-end incidents have not occurred in vertical pumps.